Tom Principato: Bibliography

 In 2000, Principato's book, Open-String Guitar Chords, was published by the Hal Leonard Corporation (ISBN 978-0634004780).

 In 2020, Principato's book of memoirs They Tell Me I Had A Good Time was published by Powerhouse Records (ISBN 978-1-09830-412-6).

-Awards
+Awards and endorsements

-Principato has collected more than twenty Washington Area Music Awards (Wammys).
+Principato has earned twenty Washington Area Music Awards (Wammys).

-Endorsements

 Since the 1990s, Principato has had endorsement deals with Fender, Seymour Duncan pick ups, Curt Mangan strings, and Roger Mayer guitar effects pedals.

 Present day

 Currently living in Falls Church, Virginia, he regularly tours across North America plus Europe, and continues to self-release records.